 One of the safest options for business data security is to use cloud-based storage solutions.
-Using the cloud saves time and effort spent on constant physical back-ups.
+Using the cloud saves time and effort spent on constant physical back-ups - not to mention that encrypted storage solutions help to increase your avg internet security.
 Your requirements for hardware will be less than if you use physical storage, but more importantly, the level of security and protection provided by the cloud is superior to more traditional data storage methods.

 Cloud storage services have fewer vulnerabilities thanks to their use of encryption and advanced authentication procedures.
 Additionally, the cloud offers reliable protection against ransomware so your business will be better able to defend itself attacks.
 Another advantage is ease of access.
 For those who are authorised users; you can share files with clients or collaborators as you need to.

 We can’t discuss effective passwords without flagging them as one of the key building blocks of an avg internet security regime.
 But what exactly should those seeking avg internet security levels do when approaching password security?
 Well the must-haves might surprise you.

 We’ve all had those moments of sheer frustration trying to come up with a memorable password that fits a set of demanding criteria about special characters, numbers, upper- and lower-case letters and password length.
 You’ll be glad to know none of that is really necessary.
 The latest advice from the experts, such as the US National Institute of Standards and Technology, is not to make password rules so complex.

 This is because those super-strict password composition guidelines are not as useful as they seem.
 People tend to use the most predictable options, which means that it doesn’t take many attempts for a computer hacker to guess the correct password.
 Passwords or passphrases should be easy for humans to remember but difficult for computers to guess.